ai2cm/fv3gfs-fortran/README.md

     cachix use vulcanclimatemodeling

-Finally, you can build the model like this

-    nix-build -A fv3

 Without using the cachix cache, FV3 and all its dependencies will need to build from source (~20 minutes).
 This only happens once per machine, but it is slow.

-### Running simple tests

-Now you can enter a shell with fv3 and all its dependencies installed by running

-    nix-shell tests.nix

-This will download all the dependencies from the internet, building any uncached packages from scratch.

-Then, you can run a simple test by running

-    tox

 ### Developing